vkatari10/trading-bot/models/README.md

 Trained models are located in this folder.

-Names of the models declared in the config file will match the name of the file.
+File names match names declared in the config file

-You can export and use these models elsewhere.